Device-Level Optimization Techniques for Solid-State Drives: A Survey: Challenges in SSD

+\textbf{Plausible Deniability Encryption: } Encryption is essential for data privacy as it prevents unauthorized access by converting data into ciphertext.
+However, it is not impregnable.
+Under coercive threats where an adversary can obtain the key, the protection fails.
+Once the key is compromised, the encrypted data and its very existence are exposed, leading to potential theft.

-In summary, the out-of-place update characteristic of SSDs and the complexity of the FTL make it impractical to directly apply traditional HDD-based PDE schemes to SSDs.
+In summary, the out-of-place update characteristic of SSDs and the complexity of the FTL make it impractical to directly apply traditional HDD-based plausibly deniable encryption (PDE) \cite{chen2020infuse} schemes to SSDs.
 Achieving true plausible deniability encryption on SSDs requires delving into the low-level characteristics of flash media.